 Some people will toss their paintings all together into a box and ship them stacked together.
 But, I do not recommend this type of packing for your paintings.

-Paintings are extremely delicate, especially oil paintingsOpens in a new tab. and acrylics.
+Paintings are extremely delicate, especially oil paintings and acrylics.
 If you stack your paintings on top of each other and pack them into a single box, they will likely rub together.
 This could damage the canvas or the paint of your art piece.

 When packing your paintings you should always pack them separately.
 The separation protects each canvas and the paint that has been applied to them.
 It also helps prevent dents, scratches, or nicks on the painting.